pxdeoleo/ObsidianVaultStudy/Dynamics365/Business Central App Developer Associate/3. Bringing an app to AppSource/AppSource Publication for Business Central Apps.md

 >[!summary]
->Microsoft offers comprehensive guidelines and resources to assist Independent Software Vendors (ISVs) in successfully integrating and publishing their apps on AppSource.
+>Microsoft offers comprehensive guidelines and resources to assist Independent Software Vendors (ISVs) in successfully integrating and publishing their apps on [[AppSource]].
 This journey involves setting up necessary accounts, developing the app, and navigating the validation and publication process.

 #### Definitions
 - **MPN ID**: A unique identifier for Microsoft Partner Network members.